Armando Broja: Chelsea

-2020–21 season: Loan at Vitesse
+2020–21 season: Loan to Vitesse

 On 21 August 2020, Broja signed for Vitesse on a season-long loan.
 On 19 September, he scored his first ever league goal in a 2–0 win over Sparta Rotterdam.
 Broja finished his loan spell at Vitesse as their joint-top scorer in the Eredivisie for the 2020–21 season, netting ten goals.

-2021–22 season: Loan at Southampton
+2021–22 season: Loan to Southampton

 On 18 July 2021, Broja signed a new five-year contract with Chelsea.
 On 10 August 2021, he was loaned to fellow Premier League club Southampton for the 2021–22 season.
 On his debut on 25 August, he scored two goals in an 8–0 win over League Two side Newport County in the second round of the EFL Cup.
 On 16 October, Broja scored his first league goal for The Saints in a 1–0 win against Leeds United, and became the first Albanian player to score in the Premier League.

 2022–23 season

-On 2 September 2022, Broja signed a new long-term contract until 2028 with Chelsea.
-He scored his first Chelsea goal in his sixth league appearance of the season, sealing a 3–0 home win against Wolverhampton Wanderers on 8 October 2022.
+On 2 September 2022, Broja signed a new long-term contract with Chelsea until 2028.
+He scored his first goal for the club on 8 October 2022 against Wolverhampton Wanderers, helping Chelsea seal a 3–0 win.

+In December 2022, he was ruled out for the rest of the season after suffering a knee injury in a friendly game against Aston Villa during the international break for the 2022 FIFA World Cup.

+2023–24 season: Loan to Fulham

+After scoring two goals in 19 games across all competitions for Chelsea in the first half of the season, Broja was sent on loan to fellow Premier League side Fulham on 1 February 2024, signing a contract until the end of the season.
+He made his debut on 3 February, coming on as a 74th-minute substitute for Rodrigo Muniz in a 2–2 away draw to Burnley in the Premier League.

+2024–25 season: Loan to Everton

+On 30 August 2024, shortly before the transfer window closed, Broja signed for fellow Premier League side Everton on a season-long loan with an option to make the transfer permanent.

+Burnley

+On 8 August 2025, Broja joined fellow Premier League club Burnley signing a five-year contract in a deal worth around £20 million.
+He made his league debut on 14 September 2025, against Liverpool, coming on as a substitute in the 89th minute of a 1–0 home defeat, decided by a stoppage-time penalty from Mohamed Salah in the 90+5' minute.

 International career

 Broja was eligible to play for England through his place of birth, and for Albania through his Albanian parents.
-In early 2019, he declined an invitation by the England under-21 team as his desire was to play only for Albania.
+In early 2019, he declined an invitation by the England national under-21 team as his desire was to play only for Albania.